Cost Cutting Tips While Treating Chronic Illness

 2. If staying in a hotel while travelling to a medical center, ask specifically for a discounted rate associated with that hospital

 Many hotels close to large medical centers want our business, and some will give hefty discounts to get and keep your business.
 When travelling to the Cleveland Clinic, we stayed in a upscale, downtown hotel for $99 per night (with a $80 discount for mentioning the Cleveland Clinic).
 Some hotels require you to show paperwork with the appointment date and time in order to get the discount.
-We had a similar experience when finding hotels for Cincinnati Children's Hospital.
+We had a similar experience when finding hotels near other large hospitals.
 Don't hesitate to ask!

 3. Consider medical care via Skype or telephone to avoid the hassle and expense of travelling to a specialist

 There are some well known specialists who will conduct their appointments by phone or Skype in leiu of the traditional office visit.
 For many with invisible illnesses, the specialists are few and far between and require extensive travel to reach them.
 Appointments over the phone saves the expense of travel and hotels, while decreasing the physical and emotional stress of the medically fragile patient.

 4. If you have to fly, check out the Medical Transportation Grant Program offered by Southwest Airlines.
 They provide complimentary, roundtrip tickets to nonprofit hospitals and medical transportation organizations.

 Instead of buying Powerade, Gatorade, Propel or other electrolyte drinks, you can make your own at home.
 If you can’t make your own, or don’t want to, you can save money by buying the powdered form of these drinks and adding water in your own container at home.

 Here’s an easy recipe to try: